Frequently Asked Questions

 What are make.tv plans and how do I subscribe?

-make.tv plans, ranging from Free to Whitelabel, offer differing amounts of included traffic, storage or channel count as well as varying properties regarding security or advertising capabilities.
+make.tv plans, ranging from Basic to Pro+, offer differing amounts of included traffic, storage or channel count as well as varying properties regarding security or advertising capabilities.
 You can examine them on the "Plans & Pricing" Page.
 From here you can select a plan.
 If you are not registered yet, you will first have to register for a Free Account and can then upgrade to the plan of your liking.

 How do I pay?

 Once you have selected a plan to your liking, the checkout process is handled by our commerce partner Cleverbridge.
 You can pay for your subscription with common credit cards.
 German bank account holders can pay via debit as well.